Az3RoS/-100DaysChallengeML/README.md

 This 4-Part series explains it clearly.
-However, if you need in-depth knowledge of Python, here's another article you can refer.
-[In-Depth](https://www.geeksforgeeks.org/python-basics/)
+However, if you need in-depth knowledge of Python, here's another article you can refer - [Python in Depth](https://www.geeksforgeeks.org/python-basics/)

 There are some wonder functions in Python.
 I will make an article on it soon.